-Whether you’re planning a trip to Chicago or a staycation weekend, this is your guide to sustainable things to do in the second city.
+Whether you’re planning a trip to the second city as a summer vacation or staycation weekend, this is your sustainable Chicago guide!

 In this roundup, you’ll find plenty of plant-based and vegan-friendly restaurants, ethical fashion stores, lower impact modes of transportation, and environmentally conscious things to do in and nearby the Windy City.